Getting Pregnant in Your 40s

 Well the good news is that it really is possible to get pregnant at 43.
 There are a few things that you need to think about - firstly it is going to take longer than it might do otherwise - but don't let this put you off, as long as it is still possible then you have a chance every month.

-One main thing though, if you decide to start trying to get pregnant at 43 is to do everything that you can to help yourself and do it as quickly as possible.
+So, to summarize, if you decide to start trying to get pregnant in your 40s the main thing is to do everything that you can to help yourself and do it as quickly as possible.
 There are a lot of supplements that you can take and things that you can use to increase your chances and possibly increase the quality of your eggs.

 Make sure you have all of your testing done as soon as possible.
 Your doctor can check your hormone levels to ensure that you are still ovulating and you can get your tubes checked too to make sure there are no blockages.